segoja7/crossplane_compositions/README.md

 # crossplane_compositions
-This is a copy of crossplane_two_tier_app_aws but using compositions
+This is a copy of crossplane_app_aws but using compositions